-Pool depth affects everything about your pool experience.
+Your pool’s depth shapes every splash, lap, and lazy afternoon you’ll enjoy all summer long.
 For casual pool lounging with the occasional cooling-off dip, you only need a minimum of 3-5 feet.
 For swimming pools, experts recommend at least 5 feet for depth and 25 feet for length.
 Your depth choice determines how people use the pool, who can use it safely, and how it looks in your backyard.

 Pool depth shapes your pool’s purpose.
 Will people relax and lounge?
 Swim laps for exercise?
 Play games with friends?
 Each activity needs different depths to work well and stay safe.